alexeilebedev/openacr/txt/fun/cpp/intro.md

 ## AMC Intro
 <a href="#amc-intro"></a>
-Most of software design, or rather design of libraries, looks like this: library author decides what type of data to represent and manipulate in memory;
+Most design of libraries looks like this: library author decides what type of data to represent and manipulate in memory;
 Without exception, the library declares some number of *records*, each containing some fields, and a set of functions that manipulate sets of these records while